calwilee/LoLEDA/README.md

 </div>

 This graph tells a very different story than our previous one.
-It seems that if a team drafts a "top ban" then their chances of winning increace!
+It seems that if a team drafts a "top ban" then their chances of winning increase!
 This makes sense, as top bans should be strong champions, helping to increace the overall strength of a team.

 ## Interesting Aggregates

-In our bivariate analysis, we anlayzed the relationship between banning a top ban and win rate, and drafting a top ban and win rate.
-Lets expolore the relationship between between both `num_top_banned`, `num_top_drafted` and win rate.
+In our bivariate analysis, we analyzed the relationship between banning a top ban and win rate, and drafting a top ban and win rate.
+Let's explore the relationship between `num_top_banned`, `num_top_drafted`, and win rate.
 The idea behind this is to look at what happens when a team chooses to ban a certain number of champions from `top_bans` and when they decide to play a certain number of them.

-To do so we can utlize a pivot table that shows the mean win rate for each value of `num_top_banned` conditioned on the values of `num_top_drafted`.
-Essentally, our pivot table shows the mean win rate given `x` number of top bans banned, and `y` number of top bans drafted.
+To do so we can utilize a pivot table that shows the mean win rate for each value of `num_top_banned` conditioned on the values of `num_top_drafted`.
+Essentially, our pivot table shows the mean win rate given `x` number of top bans banned, and `y` number of top bans drafted.

+To ensure proper sample size, we only considered scenarios where there were at least 5 games played.

 <table border="1" class="dataframe">
   <thead>